Official FIFA Partner List

 That remains the simplest starting point for viewers at home.

-UNITEL's own pages explicitly say the site includes programmes in vivo and recorded content.
+UNITEL's own pages explicitly say the site includes programmes en vivo y grabados, and the dedicated /television/vivo page is the clearest browser route.

 That is the safest way to avoid confusion in a market where the tournament package is shared.

-Current official UNITEL guidance points to free access through the TV signal and digital properties such as Unitel.bo and official social channels.
+Current official UNITEL guidance points to free access through the TV signal and digital properties such as Unitel.bo.
 No paid sports add-on has been publicly attached to its World Cup role.

 That gives Bolivia another useful no-subscription route for 2026, even though the exact game split still needs official confirmation.